DreymaR/BigBagKbdTrixPKL/Source/README.md

 * If using a layout from the command line, the notation "UseLayPos_#" will run layout # in the layout list set in EPKL_Layouts.
 	- This also makes Refresh robust against layout changes in EPKL_Layouts.
 * Base layout: Specify in layout.ini a basis file (layout section only).
 Just need to list changes in layout.ini now.
 Nice for variants.
-* Shorthand notation in EPKL .ini layouts, allowing the KbdType/CurlMod/ErgoMod settings to be referred to as @K/@C/@E resp. (@V for all at once).
+* Shorthand notation in EPKL .ini layouts, allowing the KbdType/CurlMod/ErgoMod settings to be referred to as @K/@C/@E resp. (@A for all at once).
 * Path shortcut for layout.ini entries, allowing ".\" instead of full path from EPKL root.

 **MENUS/IMAGES**